k-kyler/auto-trade/README.md

-This is my template in learning Bootstrap, CSS, JavaScript & Jquery
+This is my template in learning Bootstrap

 The ideas of this website is referenced from Kallyas